kalib-code/local-pg/README.md

 # Local PG 🐘

 A global CLI tool that runs PGlite as a PostgreSQL-compatible server.
-Connect with any PostgreSQL client using standard connection strings!
+Connect with any PostgreSQL client using standard connection strings or use the built-in web interface for database management!

 ## Features